facelessfool/myWebCrawlingCode/README.md

 ![](img/webScrapA.PNG)

 I needed my data in reversed order.
 So I used reversed function in my loop.
 You can modify it according to your needs.

+The above  can collect only 500 entries at once.
+However, most of the articles have thousands of revision history entries.
+To scrap those, I used pywikibot.
+It is a library that uses wiki media API .
+It allows us to scrap all entries at once.
+The drawback with this is that, pwikibot does not have a size parameter to extract size.
+The code is in scrap2.py